mus0u/f8/README.md

 ## instructions
 1. make sure ruby is installed on your local system
 1. download the `f8` script file
-1. navigate to https://discordapp.com/developers/applications and create a new application
+1. navigate to https://discordapp.com/developers/applications and create a new application. you can use the included `f8.png` as a logo if desired.
 1. click the `Bot` link on the sidebar
 1. add a new bot user for your new application
 1. click the `Copy` button to copy your new bot user's token